 ECOWAS Passport holders do not require a visa for entry in Ghana.
 It is advised to travel with your ECOWAS passport and not your ID card.
 You will not be permitted to board without a passport.
 Check the list of ECOWAS member states.

-Visa on arrival may be available for certain nationalities.
-The fee for the visa on arrival is $150 USD and is payable in cash at the Kotoka International Airport to the Ghana Immigration Services.
-Learn more about eligibility and requirements.
+The fee for the visa on arrival is $150 USD and is payable in cash only at the Kotoka International Airport to the Ghana Immigration Services.

 Other Useful information